Conditionality and sanctions

 Everyone’s circumstances are different.
 If you would like more information on how these changes will affect you and your family, our helpline advisors would be happy to speak to you.

-What the new rules mean for you
+What the rules mean for you

-- If you are a single parent who is not in paid employment and your youngest child is age 3, you will now be required to seek employment or face potential sanctions to your benefits.
+- If you are a single parent who is not in paid employment and your youngest child is age 3, you will now be required to seek employment or face potential sanctions to your benefits

 - If you are a single parent in paid employment, you will now be expected to work at least 30 hours per week to receive Universal Credit if your children are aged between 3 and 12 years old